FRC-UK-dotcom/CODEx-Toolkit/README.md

 The parser can be run in one of two modes.
 Either stripping data into csv files for immediate analysis (and/or later database load) or directly into a SQL Server database.

-Database credentials need to be specified in config.json file.
+Database credentials need to be specified in the config.json file.

 It can be run from the command line with various flag settings.
 The scripts have also been organised to make it posible to interact with components of the API.